Emergency Hurricane Policies for Georgia Pharmacies

-The Georgia State Board of Pharmacy has adopted the following policy for pharmacies and pharmacists to following during declared periods of emergency, specifically during this emergency for Hurricane Matthew.
+The Georgia State Board of Pharmacy has adopted the following policy for pharmacies and pharmacists to follow during declared periods of emergency.
 Please use these policies as your guidelines to ensure that our citizens and the evacuees in our state receive their necessary medications:

 Section 1.
 Purpose and Scope

 The primary purpose of this policy is to enable pharmacists and pharmacies to assist in

 the management and containment of a public emergency or similar crisis within the

 confines of a regulatory framework that serves to protect the welfare and health of the

 public.
 The Board will consider petitions for rule waivers or variances regarding recordkeeping,

 minimum physical area, and minimal equipment requirements related to the